mozammal/aws-data-pipeline-s3-sqs-junit-java17-sample/README.md

 This project contains source code and supporting files for an aws lambda application that you can deploy with Terraform.
 This time we'll use aws command line to upload a list of weather events in a JSON file to S3.
 The producer then consume the s3-events and publish the records to a SQS queue.
-"A Lambda consumer consumes the messages from the SQS queue and then logs them to AWS CloudWatch Logs
+A Lambda consumer consumes the messages from the SQS queue and then logs them to AWS CloudWatch Logs

 It includes the following files and folders.